-An essay on Thomas Young followed by three of his texts:
+An essay on Thomas Young followed by four of his texts:

 By Shane Devine

 Thomas Young was an American revolutionary who played a prominent role in the Sons of Liberty, the secret network of radicals that organized the revolutionary forces in Boston before the War began.
 The group included famous names like Joseph Warren, Samuel Adams, Benjamin Rush, Benedict Arnold, Patrick Henry, Paul Revere, and John Hancock, all of whom dwarf Young in terms of historical legacy.
 But the Boston Tea Party, the event that the Sons are most well-known for, was Young’s idea, and it was Young who distracted a crowd so that the colonists dressed as Mohawk Indians could dump the British tea into Boston harbor.
 Young was also a founding member of the Boston Committee of Correspondence, an organization of revolutionary leaders of whom John Adams had said “the history of the United States can never be written” without understanding their pivotal importance to the Revolutionary cause.

 Young went on to help draft Pennsylvania’s state constitution after independence was declared, which was the most fiercely democratic of the state constitutions.
 But his most profound accomplishment was joining up with Thomas Paine in Philadelphia to overthrow the Continental Congress in a coup, halting the counter-revolutionary ruling class’s attempt to reconcile with Great Britain in May 1776, directly leading to the Declaration itself that summer.